Software Developer Salaries in Japan

 10+ years 30% 31% 48% 51% 21% 18%

-In addition to experience, they also explored how the kind of company a women works at affects the wage gap, and found that outsourcing companies had a particularly large gender gap when compared to those that made their own IT/Web service.
-In these outsourcing companies only 11% of women made more than ¥5 million, while 39% of men did.
+The survey also explored how the kind of company a woman works at affects the wage gap, and found that outsourcing companies had a particularly large gender pay gap compared to those that made their own IT/Web service.
+In these outsourcing companies, only 11% of women made more than 5 million yen, while 39% of men did.

 Women Men Women Men Women Men